ReasonSoftware/ssh-manager/README.md

     - Complete [Server Configuration](#server-configuration)
     - [Install](#installation) the service

-*It is strongly recommended to update the service once in a while*
+*It is strongly recommended updating the service once in a while*

 ### Central Configuration